RESEARCH - MEASURING THE IMPACT

 RX Radio is committed to research that measures the impact of the station on children and youth, their caregivers and the hospital community.

-- Here is the first research report - RX Radio: An Exploratory Study, done by The Institute for Child and Adolescent Health Research at Stellenbosch University
+- The first research report was done by The Institute for Child and Adolescent Health Research at Stellenbosch University

 - The report provides support for the RX Radio model of media health intervention as a tool that positively contributes to young patients’ lives.